clementreiffers/fireworkers-docs/docs/the-architecture.md

-# The architecture
+# Architecture

-## Install it
+## Installation

-### Install the Arch
+### Setup the Architecture

-The entire projects runs on Kubernetes, so need to install all the project before using it.
+The entire project runs on Kubernetes, so you need to install all the necessary components before using it.

-First, clone this GitHub Repository: `git clone https://github.com/clementreiffers/CfKubernetesArch.git`
+To begin, clone this GitHub repository: `git clone https://github.com/clementreiffers/CfKubernetesArch.git`

-Then run the following commands: `cd CfKubernetesArch && make deploy`
+Next, execute the following commands: `cd CfKubernetesArch && make deploy`

-it will create all you need to use this architecture.
+This will create all the required resources for using this architecture.

-### Install the FakeCfApi
+### Install FakeCfApi

-This API is needed if you want to use the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/) in this Architecture.
+The FakeCfApi is essential if you want to utilize the Wrangler CLI within this architecture.

-run : `kubectl apply -f https://raw.githubusercontent.com/clementreiffers/fake-cf-api/main/kubernetes/fake-cf-api.yaml`
+Run: `kubectl apply -f https://raw.githubusercontent.com/clementreiffers/fake-cf-api/main/kubernetes/fake-cf-api.yaml`

-## Use it
+## Usage

-once installed, create your first account on Octo Worker.
+Once installed, you can create your first account on Octo Worker.

-run : `kubectl apply -f https://raw.githubusercontent.com/clementreiffers/CfKubernetesArch/main/config/samples/api_v1_workeraccount.yaml`
+Run: `kubectl apply -f https://raw.githubusercontent.com/clementreiffers/CfKubernetesArch/main/config/samples/api_v1_workeraccount.yaml`

-It will apply this resource :
+It will apply this following resource :

 ```Yaml
 apiVersion: api.cf-worker/v1